benja3/school/classes/fall-2024/sci-val/discussion-lead.md

 A key aspect of both Hitler and Mussolini fascism was creating a unified state by suppressing opposition, military enforcement and extreme nationalism.

 To support their nationalist beliefs, these Fascist parties tried to manipulate science so they could argue their claims were grounded in truth.
-A serious problem with this is that if the science is not grounded in reality, it can only hold for so long before anomalies occur.
+The result is a psuedoscientific base.

+Where is the line between manipulated fascist psuedoscience and real science?
+What are some examples of how the line can be blurred?

 What should individual scientists do if they find themselves being influenced by political groups with fascist qualities?

 ## Meteorology in Fascist Italy